Clayjo2000/GitFundamentals/Commands/Commit.md

 A commit message _can_ be anything, but best practices dictates that you should use that message to indicate the changes included in the commit.

-For example, if we have an application we're working on where we just built tout the ability to register new accounts, then you might haves ome variation of the following:
+For example, if we have an application we're working on where we just built out the ability to register new accounts, then you might haves some variation of the following:

 ```
 git add .